 Resources that have supported this piece of work have been cited and fully acknowledged throughout.
 We are happy for this work to be shared widely in order to in order to have the maximum potential for impact on the lives of young people.
-We would, however, ask that organisations using this resource:
+We would, however, ask the following of all organisations using this resource:

-- Keep the resource in a complete format at all times, with no additions, deletions or alterations - thus protecting the integrity of the original document; - Acknowledge Solihull MBC fully when using this resource.
+- Please keep the resource in a complete format at all times, with no additions, deletions or alterations - thus protecting the integrity of the original document; - Please do not use the resource for commercial gain; - Please acknowledge Solihull MBC fully when using this resource.